 Stuffing way too many anchor texts in your pages might well result in lowering your SEO score and user engagement.
 This is due to the fact that too many links appear to look unnatural.

-Such an approach is highly likely to make readers and crawlers lean towards the notion that you are desperate for visits and conversions.
+Such an approach is highly likely to make readers and crawlers lean toward the notion that you are desperate for visits and conversions.
 This will result in visitors leaving your site, and crawlers lower your search result positions.

 Remember: it is very important to create a natural flow of your texts and anchors.

 - Don’t lie to your visitors

 Don’t use gimmicks of any kind to boost traffic and search result rankings.
 You will eventually achieve just the opposite.

 This means that you shouldn’t use anchors such as “free hosting services” that lead toward a paid membership aviation blog.